Is The Trinity In Matthew?

 Matthew 21:33-45 – Jesus’ Father, “the owner of the vineyard” (Matthew 21:40), sent his prophets, finally his Son.
 The Father is the sender, Jesus is sent.
 “No slave is greater than his master nor any messenger greater than the one who sent him” (John 13:16 NAB).
 Obviously, God the Father is greater than his Son, Jesus.

 Matthew 22:36 – “Teacher, which commandment in the law is the greatest?”
 (NAB).
-In other words, this scholar of Judaism wanted to know, ‘What is the essence of your teaching?’
+In other words, this scholar of the Mosaic Law and Judaism wanted to know, ‘What is the essence of your teaching?’
 ‘What is the central tenet of your teaching?’
 This was the perfect opportunity for Jesus to let these religious leaders know how important the Trinity doctrine is, if it is a true doctrine, and that was what Jesus was really teaching.
+Is that what Jesus did?
+Let’s see.

-Matthew 22:37-39 – “He said to him, ‘You shall love the Lord, your God, with all your heart, with all your soul, and with all your mind.
+Matthew 22:37-9 – “He said to him, ‘You shall love the Lord [“In OT, Yahweh”–LSB footnote] your God, with all your heart, with all your soul, and with all your mind.
 This is the greatest and first commandment.
 The second is like it: You shall love your neighbor as yourself'” (NAB).
 Notice that Jesus says nothing about any Trinity, or about any supposed equality with God.
 The most important command – ‘Love Yahweh your God, with all your heart, soul and strength’, Jesus said.
 If Jesus was equal to God, he should have been included in this statement.
 But Jesus did not include himself.
-Likewise, if the Trinity was real, the most important doctrine about God, as Trinitarians claim, it should have been mentioned here, but it’s not..
+Likewise, if the Trinity was real, the most important doctrine about God, as Trinitarians claim it is , it should have been mentioned here, but it’s not..

-Matthew 24:36 – “Of that day and hour no one knows, neither the angels of heaven, nor the Son, but the Father alone” (NAB).
-The Son, Jesus, doesn’t know the day and hour, only God the Father does – obviously the two are different, and the Father is superior to the Son.
+Matthew 24:36 – “But of that day and hour no one knows, neither the angels of heaven, nor the Son, but the Father alone” (NAB).
+Trinitarians claim that Jesus is omniscient.
+This verse proves otherwise, because Jesus admitted he didn’t know when the end would come.
+If Jesus is God, how could he not know everything? – The Son, Jesus, doesn’t know the day and hour, only God the Father does – obviously the two are separate and distinct individuals, they’re not the same being or essence, and the Father is superior to the Son.
 Trinitarians’ claim that Jesus was Almighty God on earth is soundly refuted by this one scripture.

 Is the Trinity in Matthew?
 In the Gospel of Matthew, Jesus is called, or referred to, many things, and in many ways, but he is never asserted to be Almighty God.
 This is true whether it is Jesus, his disciples, his enemies, or the narrator speaking.
 The holy Spirit is also referred to in a way that indicates it is not a person.
 Based on the scriptural facts, the Trinity is not in Matthew!